New park opens at Pomonok Houses

-Flushing’s Pomonok Houses got a long-overdue, much-needed upgrade this week: The public housing complex welcomed residents of all ages to its brand-new Legacy Park on Wednesday.
+Flushing’s Pomonok Houses got a long-overdue, much-needed upgrade last week: The public housing complex welcomed residents of all ages to its brand-new Legacy Park last Wednesday.

 The $3 million Pomonok project reconstructed the entire park, adding fitness equipment, sensory play equipment, ample seating, new open space and landscaping.
 Plans for the park were set in motion in October 2018, and construction began in June 2021.

-Numerous city officials, politicians and area residents were in attendance for Wednesday afternoon’s ribboncutting.
+Numerous city officials, politicians and area residents were in attendance for last Wednesday afternoon’s ribbon cutting.

-“All New Yorkers deserve to have high-quality parks that are just a short walk away from their homes,” Department of Parks and Recreation Commissioner Sue Donoghue said in a statement.
+“All New Yorkers deserve to have high-quality parks that are just a short walk away from their homes,” Department of Parks and Recreation Commissioner Sue Donoghue stated.
 “We are so proud of our partnership with NYCHA to transform underutilized areas under their jurisdiction into thriving public amenities, and grateful for the hundreds of NYCHA tenants and community members who came out to our input meetings and shared with us their dreams for these spaces.”

 “This is a major step forward for Pomonok Houses and the other NYCHA developments that are part of this initiative, and represents a significant effort on the part of Mayor Adams and his administration to overcome the historic underinvestment that contributes to inequality in our city,” Queens Borough President Donovan Richards said in prepared remarks.